nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.3.
 Record leave taken by staff: `addleave`

-Records leave taken by a staff that is in the eva database.
+Records leave taken by a staff that is in Eva.
 Format: `addleave INDEX l/d/DATE [d/DATE]`

 <div markdown="span" class="alert alert-primary">